Métal Hurlant: Adaptations

 Some of their titles have gone on to be adapted into other media.

-In November 2009, a film based on Stefano Raffaele's Fragile was in development.

-A live-action TV series based on Métal hurlant titled Métal Hurlant Chronicles was in the production in France.
+A live-action TV series based on Métal Hurlant titled Métal Hurlant Chronicles was released in France in 2012–2014.
 A French-United Kingdom co-production, the series consists of 12 half-hour episodes over two seasons.
-Featured actors include Rutger Hauer, Scott Adkins, Michael Jai White, Karl E. Landler, Joe Flanigan, David Belle, Matt Mullins and James Marsters.
+Featured actors include Rutger Hauer, Scott Adkins, Michael Jai White, Karl E. Landler, Joe Flanigan, David Belle, Matt Mullins, and James Marsters.
 In the United States, the series began airing on the Syfy Channel on 14 April 2014.